Defxult/reactionmenu/README.md

 ```
 ---
 ## Setting Limits
 If you'd like, you can limit the amount of reaction menus that can be active at the same time.
-You can do this by using the class method above.
 * Associated CLASS Methods
     * `ReactionMenu.set_sessions_limit(limit: int, message: str)`
     * `ReactionMenu.get_sessions_count()`